Ian Smith

-Smith was born to British immigrants in Selukwe, a small town in the Southern Rhodesian Midlands, four years before the colony became self-governing in 1923.
-During the Second World War, he served as a Royal Air Force fighter pilot.
-A crash in Egypt caused debilitating facial and bodily wounds that remained conspicuous for the rest of his life; following rehabilitation, he served in Europe, where he was shot down and fought alongside Italian partisans.
-He established a farm in his hometown in 1948, and, the same year, became Member of Parliament for Selukweat 29 years old, the country's youngest ever MP.
-Originally a Liberal, he defected to the United Federal Party in 1953, and served as Chief Whip from 1958 onwards.
-He left that party in 1961 in protest over the territory's new constitution, and in the following year helped Winston Field to form the all-white, firmly conservative Rhodesian Front, which called for independence without an immediate shift to majority rule.
+Smith was born to British settlers in the small town of Selukwe located in the Southern Rhodesian Midlands, four years before the colony became self-governing in 1923.
+During the Second World War, he served as a Royal Air Force fighter pilot, where a crash in Egypt resulted in facial and bodily wounds that remained conspicuous for the rest of his life.
+Following recovery, he served in Europe, where he was shot down and subsequently fought alongside Italian partisans.
+After the war, he established a farm in his hometown in 1948 and became a Member of Parliament for Selukwe that year.
+Originally a member of the Liberal Party, he defected to the United Federal Party in 1953, and served as Chief Whip from 1958 onwards.
+He left that party in 1961 in protest over the territory's new constitution, and went on to co-found the Rhodesian Front the following year.